Catholic Church in the Philippines: Religious orders

-The Philippines is home to many of the world's major religious congregations, these include the Rogationists of the Heart of Jesus, the Redemptorists, Augustinians, Recollects, Jesuits, Dominicans, Benedictines, Franciscans, Carmelites, Divine Word Missionaries, De La Salle Christian Brothers, Salesians of Don Bosco, the indigenous Religious of the Virgin Mary, and Clerics Regular of St. Paul are known as Barnabites.
+The Philippines is home to many of the world's major religious congregations, these include the Rogationists of the Heart of Jesus, the Redemptorists, Augustinians, Recollects, Jesuits, Dominicans, Benedictines, Comboni Missionaries, Franciscans, Carmelites, Divine Word Missionaries, De La Salle Christian Brothers, Salesians of Don Bosco, the indigenous Religious of the Virgin Mary, and Clerics Regular of St. Paul are known as Barnabites.

 Magellan's Cross outside of the Basilica del Santo Niño, Cebu City.
 The Cross is a symbol of the introduction of Christianity to the islands.

 During the Spanish colonial period, the five earliest regular orders assigned to Christianize the natives were the Augustinians, who came with Legazpi, the Discalced Franciscans (1578), the Jesuits (1581), the Dominican friars (1587) and the Augustinian Recollects (simply called the Recoletos, 1606).
 In 1594, all had agreed to cover a specific area of the archipelago to deal with the vast dispersion of the natives.
 The Augustinians and Franciscans mainly covered the Tagalog country while the Jesuits had a small area.
 The Dominicans encompassed the Parian.
 The provinces of Pampanga and Ilocos were assigned to the Augustinians.
 The province of Camarines went to the Franciscans.
 The Augustinians and Jesuits were also assigned the Visayan Islands.
 The Christian conquest had not reached Mindanao due to a highly resistant Muslim community that existed pre-conquest.
+Although Christian conversion was successful in recently Islamized Manila wherein Islam had not yet been deeply entrenched, as well as Zamboanga City wherein high efforts expounded by Spain and Latin America, was exercised in order to Christianize the militantly Muslim Moros.

 The task of the Spanish missionaries, however, was far from complete.
 By the seventeenth century, the Spaniards had created about 20 large villages and almost completely transformed the native lifestyle.
 For their Christian efforts, the Spaniards justified their actions by claiming that the small villages were a sign of barbarism and only bigger, more compact communities allowed for a richer understanding of Christianity.
 The Filipinos faced much coercion; the Spaniards knew little of native rituals.
 The layout of these villages was in gridiron form that allowed for easier navigation and more order.
 They were also spread far enough to allow for one cabecera or capital parish, and small visita chapels located throughout the villages in which clergy only stayed temporarily for Mass, rituals, or nuptials.

 The Philippines served as a base for sending missions to other Asian and Pacific countries such as China, Japan, Formosa, Indochina, and Siam.